Agile project planning breaks down projects into small bits, allowing teams to stay true to the iterative and flexible ethos of agile.

 Conclusion: A Picture Says 1000 Words (Especially During Agile Project Planning)

-Alex Ortiz emphasizes to project managers that they must drive results.
+Above all, Alex emphasizes to agile project managers that they must drive results.

 By focusing on your end goal and keeping that vision in mind, you, as a project manager, can take the steps needed to achieve the results your stakeholders need.